docker-library/docs/plone/content.md

 $ docker run -p 8080:8080 -e PLONE_ADDONS="eea.facetednavigation Products.PloneFormGen" %%IMAGE%%
 ```

-For more information on how to extend this image with your own custom settings, adding more add-ons, building it, or mounting volumes, please refer to our [documentation](https://5.docs.plone.org/manage/docker/docs/index.html).
+For more information on how to extend this image with your own custom settings, adding more add-ons, building it, or mounting volumes, please refer to the [Plone 5 documentation](https://5.docs.plone.org/manage/docker/docs/index.html).

 ## Supported environment variables

 The Plone image uses several environment variables.

-### For basic usage
+### Basic usage

 -	`ADDONS` - Customize Plone via Plone add-ons using this environment variable.
 -	`SITE` - Add a Plone instance with this ID to `Data.fs` on first run.
 If *not* provided, you'll have to manually add a Plone site via the web UI.